anekix/anekix.github.io/_posts/2018-04-05-dependency-injection.md

 Now if there is any change is there in class B it can simple be paseed to class A without changing the class A itself,

+The advantages are:
+We can not test both classess independent of each other.(to test class A we can simply pass a
+mock of class B) & We also gained he ability to control functionality from a singl eplace insted of spreading it throughout the program.

+Consider the case when class B needs some parameter in its constructor, class A ***has*** to know about all parameters that class B accepts, which is something completely unrelated to class A.it nevver
+***has***/***need*** to know about what class A needs.

+Passing an already constructed instance of class ***B***  Bexplicitly to A's constructor solves the above problema and make A depend only on what A needs.